cedar-policy/cedar/cedar-policy-core/README.md

 from this directory.
 Run these commands from the root directory of this repository to build and test this package and all other crates in this repository.
-This crate is consumed either directly or indirectly by all other crates crates in this repository, so a change here may precipitate test failures elsewhere.
+This crate is consumed either directly or indirectly by all other crates in this repository, so a change here may precipitate test failures elsewhere.

 ## Documentation